Defamation

 Defamation actions in Australia are governed by substantially uniform Defamation Acts (“UDA”) of each State and Territory.
 The relevant legislation in each of the other States and Territories is as follows: Defamation Act 2005 (Qld); Defamation Act 2005 (SA); Defamation Act 2005 (Tas); Defamation Act 2005 (Vic); Defamation Act 2005 (WA); Civil Law (Wrongs) Amendment Act 2006 (ACT) (amending the Civil Law (Wrongs) Act 2002 (ACT)) and the Defamation Act 2006 (NT) (collectively referred to as “the uniform legislation”).

 In NSW, the Defamation Act 2005 replaces the Defamation Act 1974, which applied to publications made before 1 January 2006.
-The principal differences between the repealed NSW legislation and the UDA are the changed role of the imputation (which is no longer the cause of action), the increased role of the jury (which now determines defences as well as imputations issues) and a cap on general damages.
+The principal differences between the repealed NSW legislation and the UDA are the changed role of the imputation (which is no longer the cause of action), the increased role of the jury (which now determines defences as well as imputations issues, but not damages) and a cap on general damages.
 The UDA do not codify the law of defamation.
 Common law principles operate alongside the UDA.

 A comparison table for the relevant sections of the UDA in all States and Territories of Australia is set out in Tobin & Sexton at [60,000].
 This is followed by the text of the Defamation Act 2005 (at p 21,511ff), and extracts from the UCPR (Tobin & Sexton at [31,505]–[31,583]).
 This helpfully puts together the main legislative provisions for defamation actions.